agenixframework/agenix-playwright-grid/docs/TestClient-Usage.md

 - Borrow a Playwright browser session for a specific label key
 - Attribute actions to a runId for grouping on the Dashboard
 - Optionally forward client-side API log lines to the Hub (runner → hub)
-- Return the session when done
+- Return is no longer required; the Hub auto-finishes/auto-returns sessions.
+ReturnAsync is deprecated and a no-op.

 If you’re looking for a deeper explanation of how the Dashboard assembles data and how protocol/API logs appear, see: docs/TestResultsDashboard-Approach.md